-Are you looking to lower or eliminate your monthly entertainment bills?
-Free streaming services are emerging as a popular option to replace cable television and — in some cases — subscription streaming services.
+Are you looking to lower or even eliminate your monthly entertainment bills in 2023?
+Free streaming services are emerging as a popular option to replace cable television, and in some cases, subscription streaming services.

 So how does it work?

-Instead of paying your monthly subscription fee to streaming giants like Netflix or Disney Plus, you can instead stream content for free from a dozen or so companies that don’t charge you a dime.
-They don’t even ask for a credit card.
+Instead of paying your monthly subscription fee to streaming giants such as Netflix, you can stream content from a dozen or so companies that won’t charge you a dime.
+They don’t even ask for a credit card number.

-Of course, there is a tradeoff involved.
-Instead of a monthly bill, you’ll have to endure advertisements embedded in the content.
+Of course, there’s a trade-off involved.
+Instead of a monthly bill, you’ll have to endure advertisements.
 That’s how these free services make their money.

 Table of Contents